PradeepHarish/Niveous-Victoria/README.md

 # Niveous-Victoria
-This is a WIP project.
-NV is for initial data exploration for animal mass growth, muscle mass growth and grip strength analysis
+This is a template project for all my work with R, and a Shiny frontend This code essentailly has the minimal parts to allow the user to import a csv file into R, ready for further analysis.